Jheanelle Wilkins: Maryland House of Delegates

+In December 2022, Wilkins was elected as the chair of the Legislative Black Caucus of Maryland, succeeding Darryl Barnes.
+In December 2025, after Adrienne A. Jones announced she would step down as Speaker of the Maryland House of Delegates, she reportedly began making phone calls to her colleagues expressing interest about a run for speaker.
+Wilkins dropped out of the race a few days later, endorsing Joseline Peña-Melnyk.
+In January 2026, Wilkins announced that she would step down as chair of the Legislative Black Caucus of Maryland after being appointed as the chair of the Ways and Means Committee.

 Political positions

 Criminal justice

 In August 2018, Wilkins participated in a protest in Silver Spring, Maryland following the killing of Robert White, who was shot multiple times during an encounter with the Montgomery County police, where she called for reforms to the criminal justice system.
 In May 2019, she participated in another demonstration after the Montgomery County Police Department released body camera recordings showing a white officer using the N-word during a loitering investigation.

 In August 2020, Wilkins called on Governor Larry Hogan to fire Arthur "Mac" Love IV, the deputy director of the Governor's Office of Community Initiatives, after he posted memes on Facebook showing support for Kyle Rittenhouse, who fatally shot two protesters during the Kenosha unrest.
 Love was fired on August 29.
 In April 2021, after Derek Chauvin was sentenced in the murder of George Floyd, Wilkins released a statement calling for an end to police violence.
 In February 2023, following the killing of Tyre Nichols, she released a statement expressing outrage with Nichols' "heartless" killing.